detricksnyder/TeachingLectures/PHYS101/README.md

 * Describe negative and positive feedback system using an example.
 * Explain with examples neuroendocrine integration.

-## Neuroendocrinology and the posterior pituitary gland
+## Neuroendocrinology and the Posterior Pituitary Gland

 * Recall anatomical, biochemical, and functional evidence showing intimate relationships between hypothalamus and neurohypophysis.
 * Describe how hormones are sensed by the neurons of the hypothalamus, and the role that the blood brain barrier and transport mechanisms play.